Gamify-IT/docs/dev-manuals/test-plans/README.md

 # Test plans

-Contains all the test-plans of all our services, and the test plan templates.
+Contains all test plans of all our services, and the test plan template.

 ## Folder structure